kpe/params-flow/README.rst

                                         self.params.num_outputs])     # access config arguments

-which would be sufficient to pass the right configuration arguments to the base layer/model, as well as take care of (de)serialization, so you can concentrate on the ``build()`` or ``call()`` implementations, instead of writing boilerplate code like this:
+which would be sufficient to pass the right configuration arguments to the super layer/model, as well as take care of (de)serialization, so you can concentrate on the ``build()`` or ``call()`` implementations, instead of writing boilerplate code like this:

 .. code:: python